ninadthora09/Portfolio/README.md

 🧑‍💻 Author

 👋 Hi, I’m Ninad Thorat
-A passionate Computer Engineering student, developer, and problem solver with interests in Full Stack Development, Machine Learning, and Cybersecurity.
+A passionate Computer Engineering student, developer, and problem solver with interests in Full Stack Development and Machine Learning.

 I love creating aesthetic, functional web experiences that merge design with technology.